zyedidia/micro/runtime/help/tutorial.md

 If you need more power than the json files provide, you can use the `init.lua` file.
 Create it in `~/.config/micro`.
-This file is a lua file that is run when micro starts and is essential a one-file plugin.
+This file is a lua file that is run when micro starts and is essentially a one-file plugin.

 I'll show you how to use the `init.lua` file by giving an example of how to create a binding to `CtrlR` which will execute `go run` on the current file,